 - 3 garlic cloves.

-- Drain the beans and wash very well, put in your slow cooker.
+- Drain beans and add to your slow cooker.

-- Add enough water to cover.
-Let it cook on low for 8 hours.
+- Let it cook on low for 7-8 hours or high for 3 hours.